hermescenter/dontspy.eu/site/content/en/blog/The-Dual-Threat-How-Losing-the-Biometric-Battle-Fuels-Deepfake-Proliferation.md

     caption="Conceptual illustration of a Generative Adversarial Network (GAN) in action.
 The scene shows two different anthropomorphised machines, one of which is about to replicate the other."
 >}}

-This is why it is imperative to approach the issue with extreme attention to the foundational elements. **The technologies that extract identifying points from faces have a lot in common with those used to produce fake images or videos**, the so-called deepfakes.
+This is why it is imperative to approach the issue with extreme attention to the foundational elements. **Technologies that extract identifying points from faces have a lot in common with those used to produce fake images or videos**, the so-called deepfakes.
 The adoption of technologies that process biometric data should not be taken lightly as it is based on the dissemination of models that can be used to infringe rights more than to protect them.

 A central element in the production of deepfakes is called "the discriminator,"[🤔](blog/the-dual-threat-how-losing-the-biometric-battle-fuels-deepfake-proliferation#-discriminator) which is a component of Artificial Intelligence responsible for verifying the "quality" of the generated images, discerning whether the AI's chosen path is the most effective in producing a fake or if it needs to explore others. **To perform this function, the discriminator uses a model trained on faces, a constant facial recognition**, an alignment between the biometric characteristics of the victim and those of the image it aims to achieve.
 The recognition model is essential in creating convincing deepfakes.